nemac/drutils/README.md

 ----------------------

 Nappl makes use of the distinct concepts of *application* and *container*.
-An *application* is any collection of software that needs to be managed as a project and deployed as a unit to a server.
+An *application* is a collection of software that needs to be managed as a project and deployed as a unit to a server.
 The following are all examples of applications:

 * a static html web site
 * a dynamic database-driven web site, such as a Drupal site
-* any dynamic web application
-* an sftp site
-* a collection of cron jobs that perform regular tasks
+* a collection of programs with a crontab entry that arranges for certain programs to run repeatedly on a regular schedule
-* a MapServer installation that provides OGC web services

 For the purposes of Nappl, each application corresponds to a single git repository that tracks the history of the files (including